 Osgood-Schlatter disease (OSD) is a chronic fatigue injury due to repeated microtrauma to involving the patellar ligament insertion onto the tibial tuberosity.

 Osgood-Schlatter disease is seen in active adolescents, especially those who jump and kick, and because of this, is seen more frequently in boys.
 It is bilateral in up to 25-50% of patients 1-3.
+Typical age of onset in females may be slightly earlier ( (boys, 12-15 years; girls, 8-12 years) 8.

 Clinically, patients present with pain and swelling over the tibial tuberosity, exacerbated with exercise.